AnnaTDinh/AnnaTDinh/README.md

 ## Hi there, I'm Anna and I'm a Software Engineer
 - 🌱 I'm currently learning Shopify
 - 👯 I'm looking to collaborate with other developers
 - Fun Fact: When I am not coding, I love to spend my time playing games.
-League of Legends, Valorant, and Phasmophobia are a few of my favorite games.

 ### Languages and Tools: